Oluayo2010/Palmoria-Group-Employee-Analysis/README.md

 ---

 ## 🔍 Insights

-1. **Gender Parity Achieved:** The company maintains an impressive gender balance across all regions and departments.
-2. **Salaries are generally balanced**, but some departments and regions show slight pay gaps favoring males.
-3. **Kaduna contributes the most** to overall salary payout, both in base and bonuses.
-4. **Performance Ratings** need a review—majority are rated "Average", indicating potential bias or unclear performance metrics.

----
+- **Good Gender Balance:** The company has an equal number of men and women in all departments and regions.

+- **Fair Salaries Overall:** Salaries are mostly fair, but in a few places, men are paid slightly more than women.

+- **Kaduna Pays the Most:** Kaduna branch spends the most on salaries and bonuses.

+- **Average Ratings Everywhere:** Most staff are rated “Average” in performance, which may mean the rating system needs fixing or isn’t clear.

 ## ✅ Recommendations

-1. **Review Pay Equity:** Slight differences in salary between genders in some departments suggest a review to ensure fairness.
-2. **Standardize Rating System:** Training managers on rating guidelines could help distribute ratings more accurately.
+- **Check Salary Fairness:** Look into the small pay differences between men and women in some areas to make sure everyone is treated fairly.

+- **Improve How Staff Are Rated:** Train managers on how to properly rate performance so the scores are more accurate.

-3. **Employee Development:** Since most ratings are average, consider mentorship or training programs to improve performance.
+- **Support Staff Growth:** Since many people are just rated “Average,” offer mentorship or training to help them do better.

-4. **Regional Strategy Review:** Analyze why Kaduna has a significantly higher salary budget and whether it's proportionate to performance or cost of living.
+- **Review Kaduna’s Spending:** Kaduna is spending a lot on salaries, check if that’s because of higher living costs or better performance.

 ---

 ## 🛠 Tools Used

 - **Microsoft Power BI**
-- **Excel (for dataset)**
 - **DAX Calculations**
 - **Power BI Filters, Slicers, Visuals**